Click Below to Skip Ahead

 Male vs. Female

 Male Chinooks are typically much larger than females.
-In fact, you can often tell a dog’s gender based on their size alone.
+You can often tell a dog’s gender based on their size alone.
 However, that is the only significant difference between the genders.
 Otherwise, they are quite similar.
 Their temperament doesn’t differ much between the genders.

 What gender you want depends largely on your personal preference.
 However, clinging too tightly to one gender may make your wait for a puppy even longer.
 Therefore, we recommend being as flexible as possible.